Women in Maths Year 10 Conference – please click here

 England China Research Innovation Project

-Natalie Alty, Deputy Head Newick Primary School and Geraldine Machin, St Richard’s catholic College visited China for two weeks in September 2014 looking at maths pedagogy.
+Natalie Alty, Deputy Head Newick Primary School and Geraldine Machin, St Richard’s Catholic College visited China for two weeks in September 2014 looking at maths pedagogy.
 Natalie then hosted the Shanghai teachers at Newick where the teachers observed lessons and provided feedback.
-The teachers at Newick are currently putting together resources for their schemes of work which reflect the Shanghai approach.
+Since then teachers at Newick have put together resources for their schemes of work which reflect the Shanghai approach.
 Natalie has delivered a 3 hour workshop alongside East Sussex Maths Consultants to 32 schools looking at how to address misconceptions in ‘zero’, ‘equality’ and Fractions, Decimals, Ratio and Percentages.
 Newick have emphasised how this change in teaching approach has had a significant impact of their pupil’s understanding of maths.
 They are now looking to progress this project further by working more closely with the Singapore Textbook project.

 Use of high quality textbooks (linked to Singapore) to support teacher professional development and deep conceptual and procedural knowledge for pupils